 Here are links to various studies and reports regarding the hospital property.
 The studies contained on this page primarily deal with the condition of the buildings on the campus and the possible costs to remediate and demolish some or all of the buildings.

 One of the scenarios being evaluated by the MSHMPC is the “non-development scenario.”
 This is a reference point or baseline to compare to other scenarios in terms of impact (cost and otherwise) to the town.
 The non-development scenario would involve the removal of all buildings and the return of the site to open land with no planned use.
-More details about this scenario can be found here.

 The engineering firm C3 was hired to update the findings of the Lozano Baskin Study.
 This study looked at four buildings that are part of the core campus to see how their condition has changed since 2003.
 With 11 years of elapsed time with minimal maintenance, no heat, and no occupancy, the condition of the buildings have deteriorated.
 A final version of this study is available here and supplemental data regarding the firm’s professional opinion on cost to demolish or rehab buildings are provided here and here.